5 Minute Guide to Stromness

 Fresh fish is available from the Orkney Fisherman’s Society in the Garson Industrial Estate, located a short walk from the marina; turn right at the roundabout beyond the Cooperative supermarket, follow the road and you will see a sign directing you to the shop.

 Stromness is an attractive town with many buildings and sights of interest.
 A fine walk takes you south through the main street to the point of Ness, by the Golf Course.
 A coastal path then takes you along the sea by Hoy Sound with great views to Hoy.
 Alternatively, walk up one of the many narrow lanes to Brinkies Brae, the hill behind the town to get great views of Hoy and Scapa Flow.

 For the more ambitious walker the coastal walks to Skail and Yesnaby via the Black Craig afford fabulous views of the cliffs and sea stacks.
 The ferry to Hoy from Stromness allows you to walk in the Hoy Hills or to enjoy the valley walk to the bay of Rackwick and back.

 Other marine facilities

 Hamnavoe Engineering offer a wide range of mechanical repair and fabrication services.
+The Red Shed stock some chandlery.
 Cranes capable of lifting most vessels are available to hire from Heddle Construction.
 Jeff Mackie is a Stromness boatbuilder specialising in new wooden boat building (local ‘Yoles’ in particular) and restoration.
 He also has a range of Chandlery available.